+Our geometric framework offers a complete description of the manifold $\mathcal{M}_{\mathcal{P}|p_0}$.
+In this framework, it is not necessary to include the trajectory length $\tau$ as a parameter.
+This is because the time coordinate is dependent on the transition rate coordinates $(\{R_{e+}\} \cup \{R_{e-}\})$.
+In other words, measuring a system within a longer time period is equivalent to measure a system with faster transition rates, i.e., $\mathcal{P}[X_\tau; \{\theta R_{e\pm}\}] = \mathcal{P}[X_{\theta\tau}; \{R_{e\pm}\}]$ for $\theta \in (0, +\infty)$, as pointed out by the relevant work \cite{di2018kinetic,hasegawa2023unifying}.
+This time-rescaling equivalence illustrates that the trajectory information geometry in the recent works \cite{hasegawa2024thermodynamic,hasegawa2023unifying} can be reduced from the new complete geometric framework by scaling all the transition rates with the same factor $\theta$, where the length $\mathcal{L}$ is related to $\frac{1}{2}\int_0^\tau\frac{\sqrt{\mathcal{A}}}{t}\mathrm{d}t $.
+In other words, the recently developed trajectory information geometry analysis \cite{hasegawa2024thermodynamic,hasegawa2023unifying} can be considered as one-dimensional restricted studies of the complete $2N_\mathbbl{e}$-dimensional geometric framework proposed by this Letter.
+Moreover, one can reduce our results \cref{eq: rate response} to the kinetic uncertainty relation \cite{di2018kinetic} by using the equivalence property.

-We here conjecture that the responsiveness inequality may be better saturated when the observable $Q$ is strongly correlated with the transition events of the perturbed edge, as is illustrated in the End Matter.
+Here, we conjecture that the responsiveness inequality may be better saturated when the observable $Q$ is strongly correlated with the transition events of the perturbed edge, as illustrated in the SI.VII.
 More technical discussions of the saturation condition for the inequalities are provided in SI.V.

 Notice that the local geometric property of the trajectory manifold, \cref{eq: FIM directed rate}, obtained by the Fisher information of classical Markov trajectories, agrees with previous works on the quantum Fisher information for Lindblad equation \cite{macieszczak2016dynamical,comm}.
 In the future, it is useful to explore if the information geometric framework developed for classical Markov systems in this work, especially the nonlinear responsiveness relations, \cref{eq: finite bound,eq: finite bound 2}, can be extended by considering quantum information geometry approaches \cite{guta2017information}.